kalebhings/Network-Activity-Detection/README.md

 The disparity between well-represented and underrepresented classes demonstrates the need for additional data or advanced techniques to improve detection for rare attacks.

+The code and it being ran can be viewed in this [notebook](https://github.com/kalebhings/Network-Activity-Detection/blob/main/NeuralNetworkModel.ipynb).

 ![confusion matrix](https://github.com/kalebhings/Network-Activity-Detection/blob/main/confusionmatrix.png?raw=true)

 ## Insights